typelevel/cats/_tut/const.md

 final case class Const[A, B](getConst: A)
 ```

-The `Const` data type takes two type parameters, but only ever stores a value of the first type paramter.
+The `Const` data type takes two type parameters, but only ever stores a value of the first type parameter.
 Because the second type parameter is not used in the data type, the type parameter is referred to as a
 "phantom type".